projectcalico/calico/master/getting-started/kubernetes/installation/gce.md

 title: Deploying Calico and Kubernetes on GCE
 ---

-There are several possibilities for [deploying Kubernetes on GCE][running-GCE-on-K8s] and with minimal adjustments Calico can be [installed](.) too.
+There are several tools for deploying a Kubernetes cluster on Google Compute Engine and with minimal adjustments Calico can be [installed](.) too.
-The information on this page provides the customization needed.
+The information on this page describes Calico's requirements to operate successfully on Google Compute Engine.

 ### Setting up GCE networking

-Setting up Kubernetes will require [some GCE firewall rules][default-GCE-networking] for communication to be allowed between hosts in the cluster, in addition to those rules a rule is required that allows IP-in-IP traffic between the hosts in the cluster.
+In addition to the standard [GCE firewall rules required by kubernetes][default-GCE-networking], Calico will need a firewall rule to allow IP-in-IP traffic between hosts.
 The following command allows IP-in-IP traffic to flow between containers on different hosts (where the source-ranges parameter assumes you have created your project with the default GCE network parameters - modify the address range if yours is different):

 **Note**: The [gcloud tool][gcloud-instructions] must be installed and configured before using the commands below.